 - Working with local theater companies and museums to develop deeper engagement with classroom study.

-- Provide English as a second language education to classroom of 15 students per class, grades 6-12.
+- Provide English as a second language education to the classroom of 15 students per class, grades 6-12.

 - Provide curriculum for each grade level and determine educational milestones and goals.